Apple CEO sees U.S.-China trade deal, hopes tariffs dropped

 “I think there will be a trade deal with China.
 I hope that in the end each country will go back on tariffs.
 Both our countries must win because without that the world will lose,” Cook told French economic daily newspaper Les Echos in an interview.

-He also said Apple would not follow Facebook (FB.O) in creating its own currency, saying he was not comfortable with a private company establishing a competing currency.
+He also said Apple would not follow Facebook in creating its own currency, saying he was not comfortable with a private company establishing a competing currency.
+(Reporting by John Irish Editing by Chris Reese)